Gutka: India

 Over 25% of India's population use tobacco products including cigarettes and multiple forms of smokeless tobacco.
 India has the largest number of smokeless tobacco users in the world.
 The poorest populations are greatly affected due to the detrimental effects of its use and the subsequent costs of medical care.
 Many Indian states have sought to curb the use and spread of gutka by taxing sales heavily or by banning it.

 They have banned the sale, manufacture, distribution and storage of gutka and all its variants.
-As of May 2013, gutka is banned in 24 states and 3 union territories.
+As of May 2013, nicotine or tobacco laced gutka is banned in 24 states and 3 union territories.
 The federal Food Safety and Regulation (Prohibition) Act 2011 allows harmful products such as gutka to be banned for a year.
 This can be renewed annually, resulting in a permanent ban.
 The ban is enforced by the state public health ministry, the state Food and Drug Administration, and the local police.
 Enforcement of the law is generally lax and many shops still sell gutka, although it may not be displayed.
 Enforcemnent is stricter in some regions like Mumbai and Delhi, but illegal sale of gutka still occurs.

-In 2019, the Delhi government extended the ban for one more year on Gutka, Pan Masala, Flavoured/Scented Tobacco, Kharra and similar products containing tobacco.
+In 2019, the Delhi government extended the ban for one more year on gutka, pan masala, flavoured/scented tobacco, kharra and similar products containing tobacco.
 In September 2012, State of Delhi banned Gutka and Pan Masala containing tobacco and/or nicotine.
 After the notification, Gutka manufacturers separated the components like tobacco from Gutka and Pan Masala.
 Since the term 'Gutka and Pan Masala Containing Tobacco' was used in the notification.
 The components like tobacco were manufactured and sold in separate pouches after the ban.
 The notification was revised in March 2015 to make it more strict and banned all smokeless tobacco (SLT) products including twin-pack.
 Offenders can be fined or receive prison sentences.
 The law has provisions of imposing fines up to ₹25000 on the sale of products that are injurious to health.